Ericson2314/rust-papers/README.md

 [I switched from `TC, trb* ⊢ ...` to making `TC ⊢ trb*` a separate premise just for legibility.]

-`Fn`, not `FnGeneric` is responsible for lifetime parameters and lifetime bounds. lifetime parameters, and `'static`, become active lifetimes for `enter` and `exit`.
+`Fn`, not `FnGeneric` is responsible for lifetime parameters and lifetime bounds. lifetime parameters and `'static` become active lifetimes for `enter` and `exit`.
-`exit` also satisfies obligations for all lifetime bounds, allowing the obligations to be back-propagated into the rest of the CFG.
+`exit` also satisfies obligations for all lifetime bounds, allowing the bounds to be propagated backwards into the rest of the CFG.
 ```
 Fn:
   k₀ = entry